Full Tuition Scholarships

 How to Apply

-2. Describe a time or circumstance when your study of classics made you think differently about the world you live in and how you could envision bringing this perspective to our community at Holy Cross (learn more about Holy Cross by reading our mission statement) (600 words).
+1. Describe a time or circumstance when your study of the ancient world made you think differently about the world you live in and how you could envision bringing this perspective to our community at Holy Cross (learn more about Holy Cross by reading our mission statement) (600 words).

-2. A name of one recommender who taught you Greek or Latin and who can write a letter specifically in support of your application for this scholarship (required).
-This recommender, who will receive an automated recommendation request when you submit your application, will have until January 27, 2024 to submit their recommendation.
-(Please feel free to ask a recommender who has submitted a letter of recommendation for your Holy Cross Common Application or Coalition Application to also submit a letter of recommendation for your Classics Scholarship application, and please note that they may submit the same letter in both places.)
+• A name of one recommender who taught you an ancient language and who can write a letter specifically in support of your application for this scholarship (required).
+This recommender, who will receive an automated recommendation request when you submit your application, will have until January 27, 2025 to submit their recommendation.
+(Please feel free to ask a recommender who has submitted a letter of recommendation for your Holy Cross Common Application or Coalition Application to also submit a letter of recommendation for your Scholarship application as well, and please note that they may submit the same letter in both places.)
+If you have not studied an ancient language, provide the name of one recommender who can speak to your potential to succeed in the study of ancient languages.

-4. Optional Latin AP or SAT scores (if taken).
+• Optional AP or SAT scores (if taken).

 About the Scholarships